-In Big Bang Integration, components or modules are integrated simultaneously, after which everything is tested as a whole.
+In a Big Bang Integration, components or modules are integrated simultaneously, after which everything is tested as a whole.

-The waterfall model or continuous integration offers several advantages over the “big bang” approach.
+The waterfall model or continuous integration offers several advantages over the big bang approach.
 Continuous integration is less risky, components and subsystems are integrated as they are developed.
 Developers can split the product into several builds or partial products that can be integrated individually.

 Customers gain an advantage in seeing a working product early in the development.
 This also allows developers the ability to verify performance and other quality factors in a working environment, rather than relying on models or simulations.